 Welcome to a tutorial on how to read and parse a CSV file into an array or object in Javascript.
 Need to read a CSV file in your project?
 Yes, it is possible to do so in modern Javascript.
-No server-side scripts nor third-party libraries are required – Read on for the examples!
+No server-side scripts are required – Read on for the examples!

 TABLE OF CONTENTS